 20. Go secondhand for dorm and apartment furnishings.
 Check out places like the Twin Cities Habitat for Humanity ReStore outlets for secondhand couches, desks, lamps and other items.
 They’re cheap and all proceeds go to the Twin Cities Habitat for Humanity.

 21. Be careful with credit cards.
 You don’t need more than one and only for important expenses that you can pay back.
-Find one with a low interest rate.
+Find one with a low interest rate that also offers rewards.

 22. Stay on your family’s shared cell phone plan.
 If you have this option, this could keep your service cheaper than going it alone.